What is Digital Accessibility?

 Understanding the Difference: UDL, ADA, and Digital Accessibility

-The three terms you are most likely to encounter when accessibility is discussed are: Universal Design for Learning (UDL), Digital Accessibility, and ADA Accommodation.
+The three terms you are most likely to encounter when discussing accessibility and instruction are Universal Design for Learning (UDL), Digital Accessibility, and ADA Accommodation.

 While these concepts are distinct, they are not mutually exclusive.
 Here's how they work together to create a more accessible learning environment for all.